World Cup 2022: 'I was ecstatic at the end' - England fans celebrate win

 - Published

-It started nervously but ended with an explosion of joy as England overcame Senegal 3-0 to progress to the World Cup quarter finals.
+It started nervously but ended with an explosion of joy as England overcame Senegal 3-0 to progress to the World Cup quarter-finals.

 In scenes that echoed across the country, every seat and standing spot was taken in the two-storey King Street Brewhouse in the centre of Bristol as hundreds of fans gathered to watch the match against Senegal.

-The Christmas lights were up outside but all thoughts were on the heat of Qatar, and the prospect of England making it to the last eight.
+It was a chilly December evening and the Christmas lights were up outside - but all thoughts were on the heat of Qatar, and the prospect of England making it to the last eight.

 Joe Tatt, 21, was among the mostly younger fans in the pub.
 He said he would rather be with other England fans than sitting at home.